estrati1806/R_Projects/README.md

 # Introduction
 Hello! 👋

 My name is Emi Strati and I am passionate about data analytics and science.
-Here you will find a bunch of my projects, where I showcase different tools and methodologies.
+Here you will find a bunch of my projects and experiments, where I showcase different tools and methodologies.
 You will find some examples of what I can do with R for data analysis, visualization, and machine learning models.
-A couple of these projects are also published on RPubs where they are accompanied with longer descriptions to explain my process further.
+A couple of these projects are also published on RPubs where they are accompanied with longer descriptions to explain my process.

 I also have included SQL examples and an instance of web scraping using Python.
-I am constantly updating this portfolio with more projects which in the future will also include Tableau Dashboards. 😊
+I am constantly updating this portfolio with more projects and will soon add Tableau Dashboards to it. 😊

 # Portfolio
 ## Data Analysis & Visualization